Edith Evans: 1960s and 1970s

-Evans died at her home in Cranbrook, Kent, on 14 October 1976 at the age of 88.
+Evans died at her home in Cranbrook, Kent, on 14 October 1976, aged 88.

 Honours

 Evans was appointed Dame Commander of the Order of the British Empire (DBE) by King George VI in 1946.

-Awards

 Evans received honorary degrees from the universities of London (1950), Cambridge (1951), Oxford (1954) and Hull (1968).

 Evans was painted by Walter Sickert as Katharina in Shakespeare's The Taming of the Shrew.
 For many years a sculpted head of Evans was on display at the Royal Court Theatre.
 In 1977 a portrait by Henry Glintenkamp was sold as part of her estate.

 Last resting place and memorial

 Evans's ashes are interred at St Paul's, Covent Garden, London.
 A blue plaque was unveiled outside her house at 109 Ebury Street, London, in 1997.

-Academy Awards
+Awards and nominations

-Edith Evans was nominated three times for an Academy Award between 1964 and 1968.

 Other film acting awards

 Edith Evans was cited as Best Supporting Actress by the National Board of Review (NBR) for The Nun's Story in 1959.
 The NBR also cited her as Best Supporting Actress for The Chalk Garden in 1964 and as Best Actress for The Whisperers in 1967.
 Her role in The Whisperers also won her awards from the British Film Academy, the Hollywood Foreign Press Association, and the New York Film Critics Circle.